evetion/GeoDataFrames.jl/README.md

 # Usage
 There's no special type here.
 You just use normal `DataFrame`s with a `Vector` of ArchGDAL geometries as a column.
-Other backing geometries implementing the traits based GeoInterface are supported as well.

 ## Reading
 ```julia